awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/create-destination.md

 Time duration \(0–7200 seconds\) for Kinesis Data Firehose to retry if an index request to your OpenSearch Service cluster fails\.
 Kinesis Data Firehose retries every 5 minutes until the retry duration ends\.
 If you set the retry duration to 0 \(zero\) seconds, Kinesis Data Firehose does not retry upon an index request failure\.
 ** **Destination VPC connectivity** **
 If your OpenSearch Service domain is in a private VPC, use this section to specify that VPC\.
 Also specify the subnets and subgroups that you want Kinesis Data Firehose to use when it sends data to your OpenSearch Service domain\.
 You can use the same security group that the doma OpenSearch Servicein uses or different ones\.
 If you specify different security groups, ensure that they allow outbound HTTPS traffic to the OpenSearch Service domain's security group\.
 Also ensure that the OpenSearch Service domain's security group allows HTTPS traffic from the security groups that you specified when you configured your delivery stream\.
 If you use the same security group for both your delivery stream and the OpenSearch Service domain, make sure the security group's inbound rule allows HTTPS traffic\.
 For more information about security group rules, see [Security group rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SecurityGroupRules) in the Amazon VPC documentation\.
 **Buffer hints**
 Kinesis Data Firehose buffers incoming data before delivering it to the specified destination\.
 The recommended buffer size for the destination varies from service provider to service provider\.

+## Choose OpenSearch Serverless for Your Destination<a name="create-destination-opensearch-serverless"></a>

+This section describes options for using OpenSearch Serverless for your destination\.

+****
++ Enter values for the following fields:
+** **OpenSearch Serverless collection** **
+The endpoint for a group of OpenSearch Serverless indexes to which your data is delivered\.
+** **Index** **
+The OpenSearch Serverless index name to be used when indexing data to your OpenSearch Serverless collection\.
+** **Destination VPC connectivity** **
+If your OpenSearch Serverless collection is in a private VPC, use this section to specify that VPC\.
+Also specify the subnets and subgroups that you want Kinesis Data Firehose to use when it sends data to your OpenSearch Serverless collection\.
+** **Retry duration** **
+Time duration \(0–7200 seconds\) for Kinesis Data Firehose to retry if an index request to your OpenSearch Serverless collection fails\.
+Kinesis Data Firehose retries every 5 minutes until the retry duration ends\.
+If you set the retry duration to 0 \(zero\) seconds, Kinesis Data Firehose does not retry upon an index request failure\.
+**Buffer hints**
+Kinesis Data Firehose buffers incoming data before delivering it to the specified destination\.
+The recommended buffer size for the destination varies from service provider to service provider\.